TheOddlySeagull/Trin-Military-Pack-V2/README.md

 ## Overview

-This pack contains military-themed vehicles and assets split out from the Vehicle Pack into a dedicated repository.
-It targets Minecraft 1.12.2 and 1.16.5.
+This pack contains military-themed vehicles and assets that were updates since the very old discontinues Seagull's Military Pack

 ## Download